OctopusSamples/SpaceCloner/README.md

 - All Sensitive Variables cloned will be set to 'Dummy Value'.
 - All Accounts cloned will have dummy values for keys and ids.
 - All External Feeds will have their login credentials set to `null`.
-- All package references in deployment process or runbook process steps will be removed.
+- All package references in "script steps" (AWS CLI, Run a Script, Azure CLI) in deployment process or runbook process steps will be removed.
+All deployment steps with package references will remain as is.

+## Multiple Runs Encouraged
-However, this script was designed to be run multiple times.
+This script was designed to be run multiple times.
 It isn't useful if the script is constantly overwriting / removing values each time you run it.
-It has the following rules built-in.

-- It will not update any sensitive values it finds, it only creates new values
-- It will not update any accounts, it only creates new accounts
-- It will not update any external feeds, it only creates new feeds
-- It will not update existing matching steps in deployment process or runbook proccesses.
+It will not overwrite the following:

+- Accounts (match by name)
+- Feeds (match by name)
+- Tenants (match by name)
+- Sensitive variables (match by name)
+- Community Step Templates (match by name)
+- Worker Pools (match by name)
+- Process steps (match by name)
+- Channels (match by name)

 ## Simple Relationship Management
 The process does not attempt to walk a tree of dependencies.
 It loads up all the necessary data from the source and destination.
 When it comes across an ID in the source space it will attempt to find the corresponding ID in the destination space.
 If it cannot find a matching item it removes that binding.